Irish club apologises after falsely reporting death of player

-An Irish football club has apologised after falsely reporting a player had died, which prompted the postponement of their own match and a minute's silence to be held at others.
+An Irish football club has apologised after falsely reporting a player had died, which prompted the postponement of its own match and a minute's silence to be held at others.

-Ballybrack claimed Fernando Nuno La Fuente had been killed in a road traffic accident and their Leinster Senior League (LSL) clash with Arklow Town on Saturday was suspended as a result.
+Ballybrack claimed Fernando Nuno La Fuente had been killed in a road traffic accident and its Leinster Senior League (LSL) clash with Arklow Town was suspended as a result.

 But it later transpired that the Spanish player was, in fact, still alive and had returned to his homeland.